opchain vs. the others.

 through five skills before lunch.

-Comparisons reflect publicly published features as of 2026-05.
+Comparisons reflect publicly published features refreshed 2026-06-24 against Claude Code, Cursor, GitHub Copilot, Devin, Zed, Codex, and Google Antigravity docs/pricing.
 Spot a mistake? .